 - Introducing new ladybugs can spread diseases

 There are two ways you can get ladybugs into your garden.
 The first method is to lure in ladybugs from the surrounding environment.
 If you have a significant population of pest insects, especially aphids, then ladybugs will often come of their own accord.
 However, if you want to increase your odds, there are some things you can do to help.
-Plant flowers like cosmos, marigold, calendula, and sweet alyssum, which are a few favorites of ladybugs.
-Marigold is also a favorite snack for aphids, so planting it may buy your other plants some time.
+Plant flowers like cosmos, marigolds, calendula, and sweet alyssum, which are a few favorites of ladybugs.
+Marigolds are also a favorite snack for aphids, so planting them may buy your other plants some time.
 If you’re using pesticides in your garden, be aware that they will harm ladybugs too, which may keep them from eating your aphids.

 You can also get ladybugs online or from a specialty store to release into your garden.
 Choose a reputable source that you’re sure you can trust to avoid ending up with diseased ladybugs.
 If possible, check to see if the ladybugs are bred or wild caught, and what measures are taken by the suppliers to keep disease out of the ladybug population.